osohq/oso/docs/content/python/guides/roles/sqlalchemy/install.md

 title: Install
 weight: 1
 description: >
-    Install Oso Roles
+    Install Oso Roles for SQLAlchemy
 ---

 # Install

-The roles feature is part of the oso sqlalchemy library.
+The roles feature is part of the `sqlalchemy-oso` library.

 ```console
 $ pip install sqlalchemy-oso